Piyushsahu99/BloodLink/CONTRIBUTING.md

 - Write secure code following OWASP guidelines
 - Document APIs appropriately

-Thank you for contributing to BloodLink!
+Thank you for contributing to Raktchain!